Rambabu-Akkapolu/ReviewSentinel/README.md

 - Download the analyzed CSV file with sentiment scores and analysis.

 ## Real-World Applications

-Sentiment analysis of brand reviews has several real-world applications, including:

 - **Customer Feedback Analysis**: Businesses can analyze customer reviews to understand their sentiments towards products or services, helping them improve customer satisfaction.
 - **Market Research**: Companies can use sentiment analysis to gauge public opinion about their brand or competitors, aiding in strategic decision-making.